 This unique historical space is available for hire by community groups and is perfect for art groups, music and film societies or play reading.

 Courtyard, tables and folding /plastic chairs, wheelchair accessible toilet, TV and DVD player, loading dock, modern kitchen, flexible room/seating arrangements

-Rates: differ for Not-for-profit/community groups (first session free), or Commercial Organisations (discount for regular hirers), see information brochure above.
+Rates differ between Not-for-profit/community groups (first session free), or Commercial Organisations (discount for regular hirers), see the information brochure above.

 Live Poets at Don Bank meets 4th Wed of month (Feb to Dec), 7.30-10.30pm